Laila Morse: EastEnders

+Other work

 In 2011, Morse made a return to film when she appeared as Aunt Queenie in the film Big Fat Gypsy Gangster, written, produced and starring Ricky Grover.
 In December 2012, Morse made her pantomime debut as the Fairy in a production of Jack and the Beanstalk.

 In January 2012, Morse took part in the seventh series of ITV celebrity edition skating show Dancing on Ice.
+She was paired with Łukasz Różycki and they were the second couple to be eliminated.

 Morse published her autobiography Just A Mo in 2013.
 In November 2013, Morse participated in the thirteenth series of I'm a Celebrity...Get Me Out of Here! and was the second participant to be voted out of the series on 2 December.

 In June 2016, it was announced that she would be taking part in the BBC series of Celebrity Masterchef.
 The series was won by Alexis Conran.

 In 2019, Morse appeared as an BPRD employee in Hellboy.
 In 2021, it was announced that Morse was leaving EastEnders when her contract ended.

 In 2021, Morse took part in the ITV series Strictly the Real Full Monty, where she was partnered with Homes Under the Hammer presenter Martin Roberts.
 Morse was praised by viewers when she revealed her breast cancer scars.

 Personal life

 Morse's stage name was suggested by the Italian actress Isabella Rossellini, who was dating Morse's brother, actor Gary Oldman.
 "Laila Morse" is an anagram of "mia sorella" which is Italian for "my sister".
 Morse was married to Gerald Bromfield from 1963 to 1970 and they had two children, Gerry and Tracy Bromfield.
+Morse married for a second time to James Bass in 1994.
+The marriage ended in divorce nine years later.

-Morse is a breast cancer survivor, having been diagnosed with the illness in May 2001 and recovered within a year.
+Morse is a survivor of breast cancer, having been diagnosed with the illness in May 2001 and recovered within a year.
 Morse revealed it had been Wendy Richard who had persuaded her to get a breast lump checked by doctors.

-During the evening of 29 June 2008, Dano Sonnex and Nigel Farmer attempted to burgle her home, just hours before they committed the New Cross double murder.
+During the evening of 29 June 2008, Dano Sonnex and Nigel Farmer attempted to burgle Morse's home, just hours before they committed the New Cross double murder.

 In August 2013, Morse was declared bankrupt.